NKeklikian/ipblocklistservice/README.md

     pyenv exec poetry run pytest tests/

-Reminder: An active Redis service is needed for this to work
+Reminder: An active Redis service is needed for this to work, which can be done by running

+    docker compose up -d redis

 ### Sample Test